-The fair continues to evolve and expand as a platform for the art market, connecting past and present, Asia and the West, and presenting historically inspired artistic contexts.
+As the fair continues to evolve and expand as a platform for the art market, we are excited about its future.
+ART FAIR TOKYO endeavors to develop meaningful connections between past and present, Asia and the West, as well as presenting historically inspired artistic contexts.

-ART FAIR TOKYO’s history goes back to Nippon International Contemporary Art Fair (NICAF), which started in 1992 at Pacifico Yokohama as the first major contemporary art fair in Asia.
-NICAF struggled in Japan's then inhospitable economic climate and was held for the eighth and final time in 2003.
+Looking at the history of ART FAIR TOKYO is as important to understanding its present and future in the worldwide art scene.
+The fair's origins date back to 1992's Nippon International Contemporary Art Fair (NICAF).
+It started in Pacifico Yokohama as Asia's first major contemporary art fair.
+Unfortunately, at the time, NICAF struggled in Japan's bleak economic climate.
+This caused it to be held for the eighth and final time in 2003.